Suboxone Tooth Decay Lawsuit

 Let’s be honest about one thing: in some of these cases, specific causation will be a challenge.
 But proving general causation will be a walk in the park.
 Suboxonein its film form, is highly acidic and causes devastating dental harm with extended use.
 We all know this.
 Reports of serious dental problems associated with the use of Suboxone oral films began appearing in medical literature as early as 2012.

 These dental problems, including tooth decay, cavities, oral infections, and loss of teeth, are reported even in patients with no history of dental issues.
 As a result, the product now warns of this exact problem.
+Yet Indivior says we should focus now on general causation because this is a special case where we do not know if Suboxone causes dental decay.

 This notion is utterly insane.
 This is one of the more ridiculous arguments in mass tort history.